 The ANU Institute for Climate, Energy & Disaster Solutions acts as an entry point for anyone who’s interested in finding out about climate change, energy transition or disaster-risk related research and education at ANU.
-Our membership comprises more than 500 academics and PhD students whose work touches on the three areas of climate change, the energy transition, and disaster-risk science.
+Our membership comprises nearly 600 academics and PhD students whose work touches on the three areas of climate change, the energy transition, and disaster-risk science.

 Our goal is to contribute to solutions to climate change, the energy transition, and disaster risks.
 We draw on the wealth of ANU scholars' collective expertise and connect that expertise with governments, industry, the media, the Canberra community, and the general public.
 We’re also focussed on building and supporting a collaborative community of climate change-, energy- and disaster-risk related researchers and teachers from every part of the national university.

 Membership is open to all ANU academics and PhD students who are involved in climate change, energy transition and disaster-risk related research and education.
-If you’re not an ANU staff member or research student and would like to stay informed on climate issues at ANU, subscribe to our mailing list or follow us on Twitter, Facebook or LinkedIn.
+If you’re not an ANU staff member or research student and would like to stay informed on climate issues at ANU, subscribe to our mailing list (via bottom of ICEDS Homepage) or follow us on Instagram, Twitter, Facebook or LinkedIn.